What is CI/CD Policy Enforcement?

 How do I write test cases for policies?

 Define a set of tool call scenarios as test fixtures — each with a tool name, arguments, and the expected policy decision (allow or deny).
-Run Intercept in test mode against each scenario and assert the result matches the expectation.
+Run PolicyLayer in test mode against each scenario and assert the result matches the expectation.
 Cover both positive (allowed) and negative (denied) cases.

 Should policy CI/CD be separate from application CI/CD?